wuguo5982/Big_Data_Healthcare_Analytics/README.md

 # ** Note:
-## Big Projects of large Dataset for Healthcare are in Private repository (github).
+## Big Projects of large Dataset for Healthcare Analytics are in Private repository (github).

 ### 1. Spark (Scala);
 ### 2. Hadoop (Pig/Hive);